LeaVerou/brep/README.md

 - { from: </blink>, to: "</span>" }
 ```

-#### Parent settings

-Any child replacements inherit their `regexp` and `ignore_case` settings from their parent,
-so you don’t have to specify them multiple times.

 ### Refer to the matched string

 You can always use `$&` to refer to the matched string (even when not in regexp mode).